germal/OpenCVB/README.md

 *The bottom left is a top-down view of the point cloud data for an Intel D455 camera while the bottom right is a side view of the same point cloud.
 The red lines indicate where walls were detected.
 A slider controls the expected minimum length of a detected wall.
-The images are produced after correcting the point cloud data to align with the gravity vector from the integrated IMU on the D455 camera.*
+The images are actually histograms of projections after correcting the point cloud data to align with the gravity vector from the integrated IMU on the D455 camera.*

 ![](media/e377133fbea5d03a0c3d83299aa994bd.png)